 The Great Swamp Sanctuary is a catalyst for ecotourism in the City of Walterboro and the Lowcountry Region.
 One of the greatest natural resource attractions in the City, it is part of the east-coast's largest estuarine preserve which features one of the only known braided creek swamps accessible to the public.
 It also features an old stagecoach road.
-There is a network of boardwalk, hiking, biking, and canoe trails that runs throughout the 600 plus acre preserve along with the new 10,000 square foot Discovery Center which continue to create a destination for ecotourism.
+There is a network of boardwalk, hiking, biking, and canoe trails that runs throughout the 600 plus acre preserve along with a proposed 10,000 square foot Discovery Center which creates a destination for ecotourism.